LioK251/mp3converter/README.md

 ### Step 4: Configure YouTube Cookies (Optional but Recommended)

+**Note:** Cookies are only used for YouTube downloads.
+TikTok and Discord downloads do not require cookies.

-For downloading restricted or age-restricted videos, you need to add your YouTube cookies to `cookies.txt`:
+For downloading restricted or age-restricted YouTube videos, you need to add your YouTube cookies to `cookies.txt`:

 1. **Install a browser extension** to export cookies:
    - Chrome/Edge: [get NETSCAPE cookies by export](https://chromewebstore.google.com/detail/hlkenndednhfkekhgcdicdfddnkalmdm?utm_source=item-share-cb)